'You saved his life': Terre Haute girl thanks hospital staff

 ‘You saved his life’: Terre Haute girl thanks hospital staff

-INDIANAPOLIS (WISH) — 8-year-old Alexis Jenks, of Terre Haute, is grateful for another Father’s Day with her grandfather.
+INDIANAPOLIS (WISH) — Eight-year-old Alexis Jenks, of Terre Haute, is grateful for another Father’s Day with her grandfather.

 On Dec.
 23, 2022, Jenks’ grandfather, Steve Howard, suffered a heart attack.
 Howard was taken to Ascension St. Vincent Heart Center in Indianapolis, but did not qualify for open heart surgery.